 Its History

-Drumglass Park takes its name from the estate previously owned by Henry Musgrave, a well-known landowner who was elected an Honorary Burgess of the City of Belfast in 1917.
+Drumglass Park takes its name from the estate previously owned by Henry Musgrave, a well-known landowner elected an Honorary Burgess of the City of Belfast in 1917.
 He lived in Drumglass House, one of the most prestigious houses in the Malone Road area.

-Lady Mayoress of Belfast, Lady Turner, opened the park, which was initially named Drumglass Playcentre, to the public on 9 September 1924.
+Lady Mayoress of Belfast, Lady Turner, opened the park, initially named Drumglass Playcentre, to the public on 9 September 1924.
 The house and site’s remaining grounds are now part of Victoria College Girls’ School.

 The Park Today